-(HF Terrain Assessment for Windows) February 22, 2013
+(HF Terrain Assessment for Windows) July 26, 2015

-This version of the HFTA Operating Instructions updates the method to download terrain data files from the NED (National Elevation Database) USGS online servers.
+This version of the HFTA Operating Instructions introduces the K6TU.NET web service and also updates the method to download terrain data files from the NED (National Elevation Database) USGS online servers.
 The MicroDEM program then can be used to create terrain profiles for HFTA, using USGS map data in DEM (Digital Elevation Model) or NED (National Elevation Database) seamless formats in the USA.
 In addition, usage of SRTM (Shuttle Radar Topography Mission) 3-arc-second format is described, allowing the user to generate terrain profiles for areas outside the USA.
 See Appendix A for instructions on downloading and using digital terrain data.